Non-profit and Social Entrepreneurship

 In addition to the required general courses for a BCom, students specializing in Non-profit and Social Entrepreneurship can take the following:

 The timing of the program is very flexible, so you can plan your schedule to fit your needs.
 Most students choose to take several business courses and then complete many foundation and breadth courses in the first year.
 This is to give them greater flexibility in their second or third year to participate in an exchange at one of our partner institutions around the globe.
 Every student is assigned a faculty advisor to help with course selection throughout their program.

-Program streams are carefully selected groups of courses that allow specialization within a degree program and prepare students for employment and professional study in areas of interest.
+Program streams allow for specialization within a degree program and prepare students for employment and professional studies.